no-src/gofs/server/README.md

     - `go_arch` is the running program's architecture target
     - `go_version` returns the Go tree's version string
     - `version` returns the version info of the gofs
+    - `commit` returns last commit hash value of the gofs
     - `online` returns the client connection info that is online
         - `addr` the client connection address
         - `is_auth` whether the client is authorized